railsmn/project-schedule-old-obsolete/open_camp/session2.md

 ###### Create a real Model test

-Obvisouly we want to test real code features rather than just true/false and addition.
-Let's test the Relationship we defined between User and Task, the user having many tasks.
+Obviously we want to test real code features rather than just true/false and addition.
+Lets test the Relationship we defined between Users and Tasks, the user having many tasks.
 This is where the ```shoulda``` gem will help us out.

   1. We already created a test file for the Task model.
 Create a test file for the User model,